 13th US Colored Infantry

 So far, 68 men with ties to Williamson County have been identified as serving in the 13th US Colored.
 Infantry.
-No USCT Regiment had more men with ties to Williamson County - the 13th USCI claimed almost 17% of Williamson County's USCT soldiers .
-Many of them enlisted right in Franklin.
+No USCT Regiment had more men with ties to Williamson County .
+The 13th USCI claimed almost 17% of Williamson County's USCT soldiers .
+Many of them enlisted at Franklin.

 The majority of Williamson County's soldiers in the 13th USCI served in Company A. And nearly all of the Williamson County men who enlisted in Company A enlisted right in Franklin, perhaps at the Historic Williamson County Court House.